kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Actions environment.
 It can be achieved with the `genericIssuer` kind as well.
 But `githubAction`simplifies the signature requirement creation process by defining two additional fields:

-- `owner` (mandatory): Github ID of the user or organization to be trusted
+- `owner` (mandatory): GitHub ID of the user or organization to be trusted
 - `repo`: the name of the repository to be trusted

 **Example**